jrao/liferay-docs/develop/tutorials/articles/service-builder/13-json-web-services-invoker.markdown

 $$$

-Next, let's talk about filtering object properties so only those you need are returned when you invoke a service.
+Next, let's talk about filtering object properties so that only the properties you need are returned when you invoke a service.

 ### Filtering Results [](id=filtering-results)